-Corresponding branches of veins will be found running with the arteries, all of which unite in the Superior Mesenteric Vein (Fig. 98, 6) which helps to form the vena portæ.
-In addition there may be found ramifying upon the arteries the branches of the superior mesenteric plexus, derived from the solar plexus of the sympathetic; and interspersed are the lymphatic glands which receive the lacteals from the intestines.
+ramifying upon the arteries the branches of the superior mesenteric plexus, derived from the solar plexus of the sympathetic; and interspersed are the lymphatic glands which receive the lacteals from the intestines.

-[The whole of the small intestines are to be turned over to the right side, and the remainder of the meso-colon is to be removed to expose the inferior mesenteric vessels.]
+The whole of the small intestines are to be turned over to the right side, and the remainder of the meso-colon is to be removed to expose the inferior mesenteric vessels.

-The Inferior Mesenteric Artery (Fig. 95, 9) will be seen to arise from the abdominal aorta about an inch and a half above the bifurcation, and to give off the left colic (10) to the descending colon; the sigmoid (12) (three or four) to the sigmoid flexure; and lastly, the superior hæmorrhoidal artery (13) which descends into the pelvis to supply the rectum.
-These arteries form loops and an-Fig. 95.
+The Inferior Mesenteric Artery (Fig. 102, 9) will be seen to arise from the abdominal aorta about an inch and a half above the bifurcation, and to give off the left colic [colica sinistra] (10) to the descending colon; the sigmoid (12) (three or four) to the sigmoid flexure; and lastly, the superior hæmorrhoidal artery (13) which descends into the pelvis to supply the rectum.
+These arteries form loops and anastomose freely with one another, and moreover, the left colic inosculates with the middle colic of the superior mesenteric, and the superior hæmorrhoidal with the middle hæmorrhoidal of the internal iliac artery.